Manage effects on desire

-When do sexuality and fertility issues occur?
+When do sexuality issues occur?

 The effects of chemotherapy or radiation therapy on the ovaries or testicles may be reversible, with function returning gradually over a few months after treatment has ended.
 In contrast, loss of function is permanent when these organs are surgically removed.
 Full recovery of erectile function after surgery may take one to two years.
 Resolution of sexual changes usually takes a while because both psychological and physical factors are involved.